-In 2009, 8% of CNVR workers carpooled to work, compared to 10% in 2000 and 12% in 19906.
-The Connecticut Department of Transportation monitors vehicle occupancy rates (VOR) to measure progress with ridesharing7.
+As of 2013, 8% of CNVR workers carpooled to work, compared to 10% in 2000 and 12% in 1990.
+As employment decentralizes out of the urban core into the suburbs, carpooling becomes less convenient.
+The Connecticut Department of Transportation monitors vehicle occupancy rates (VOR) to measure progress with ridesharing.
 The 2007 a.m. peak VOR was 1.26 occupants per vehicle, and the p.m. peak VOR was 1.42 for the CNVR.
-The statewide vehicle occupancy rates are slightly lower.
+Statewide vehicle occupancy rates are slightly lower

-The New Haven-based Rideworks, a ridesharing brokerage, serves the greater Waterbury area.
-Rideworks assists employers and commuters with carpooling, vanpooling, and information on transit services.
-Hartford area destinations are served by the Rideshare Company in Hartford, which also oversees the Easy Street vanpool program.
-Metropool, serving Fairfield County destinations, has a vanpool program as well.
-In October 2010, the CNVR had twelve Easy Street vanpools, carrying 104 commuters, a dramatic 43% drop from 2006 when gasoline prices were soaring.
-Eight of the vanpools travel to Hartford.
-Danbury is the destination for another two, and one each goes to Oxford and Windsor Locks.
-There are no longer any Easy Street vanpools traveling to the CNVR.
+The Connecticut Department of Transportation sponsors the CT Rides program.
+CT Rides assists employers and commuters with carpooling, vanpooling, telecommuting, and provides information on transit services.
+Hartford area destinations are served by the Rideshare Company, which also oversees the Easy Street vanpool program.
+Metropool, serving Fairfield County destinations, offers vanpools as well.
+In January 2015, the CNVR had eight Easy Street vanpools.
+Two vanpools travel to Middletown and Hartford, while Oxford, West Haven, East Hartford, and Waterbury are destinations for one vanpool each.
+There are no East Street vanpools traveling to employers in the CNVR.

-6 US Census Bureau, 2005-2009 American Community Survey, B08301
+6 US Census Bureau, 2009-2013 American Community Survey, B08002

 7 CTDOT extracts vehicle occupancy data for each planning region and the stats from the state's traffic accident database.
 BUS TRANSIT